3. Rotator cuff repair

 For how long do I need to wear the sling?

-You will generally need a sling for three to six weeks.
+You will generally need a sling for two to four weeks (occasionally up to six for very large tears).
 This is very important as the repair needs to be protected in the early stages of healing.
 If you do too much too soon there is a risk that the sutures will pull out of the tendon or snap, resulting in failure of the cuff repair.

 The security of the repair depends mainly on the quality of the tendon and the size of the tear.
 Your surgeon will be able to advise you on this and your physio will tailor the speed of your rehabilitation program accordingly.

-What happens at 3 to 6 weeks when the sling comes off?
+What happens after 2 to 4 weeks when the sling comes off?

 This is when your physiotherapy starts in earnest.
 Your shoulder will be stiff after the period of immobilisation and initially the physiotherapist will concentrate on recovering your range of movement.
 They will gradually introduce strengthening exercises as movement returns.